noiseprotocol/noise_spec/noise.md

-After processing the final token in a handshake message, the sender then writes the payload (which may be zero-length) into the message buffer, encrypting it if `k` is non-empty, and hashing the output along with the old `h` to derive a new `h`.
+After processing the final token in a handshake message, the sender then writes the payload (which may be zero-length) into the message buffer, encrypting it if `k` is non-empty, and hashes the output along with the old `h` to derive a new `h`.

 As a simple example, an unauthenticated DH handshake is described by the